Depalpur Fort is located in the historical and beautiful city of Dipalpur in the Okara district.

 Some rooms of the inn are open where local people have settled.
 Many rooms are locked.
 Deepalpur Fort also had several Hindu temples, in which people from India used to come to worship.

-But in 1992, when the Babri Masjid was martyred in India, the local people demolished these temples and occupied them, and built their residences.
+But in 1992, when the Babri Masjid was martyred in India, the local people demolished these temples occupied them, and built their residences.

 The population of this city, which is growing rapidly in modern times, is now around 14 lakhs.
 It has 55 Union Councils.
 This region is unparalleled in its historical status as well as its fertility.